kenblu24/RobotSwarmSimulator/doc/source/guide/structure.rst

 The simulator runs on a single thread.
 Let's take a look at the execution order inside the simulation loop.
 On each tick of the simulation, the following happens:

-.. card::  :py:mod:`~novel_swarms.world.simulate` :fas:`arrows-spin`
+.. card::  :py:mod:`~swarmsim.world.simulate` :fas:`arrows-spin`

-   The :py:func:`novel_swarms.world.simulate.main` function runs the main simulation loop.
+   The :py:func:`swarmsim.world.simulate.main` function runs the main simulation loop.

    .. card::  :far:`keyboard` :fas:`arrow-pointer` Event Handling